dkedar7/IDEAR-Dash/README.md

 # IDEAR-Dash (under construvtion)
-Interactive Data Exploratory Analysis and Reporting (IDEAR) is a project by Microsoft, [maintained here] (https://github.com/Azure/Azure-TDSP-Utilities/tree/master/DataScienceUtilities/DataReport-Utils/Python), that allows us to interactively explore, visualize, analyze data sets.
-This project is a [Dash] (https://plotly.com/dash/) implementation of the IDEAR tool.
+Interactive Data Exploratory Analysis and Reporting (IDEAR) is a project by Microsoft, [maintained here](https://github.com/Azure/Azure-TDSP-Utilities/tree/master/DataScienceUtilities/DataReport-Utils/Python), that allows us to interactively explore, visualize, analyze data sets.
+This project is a [Dash](https://plotly.com/dash/) implementation of the IDEAR tool.

 # ToDo
 - [x] Add tabs instead of sidebar